Singapore puts together humanitarian package for Ukraine

 Mr Senik is in Singapore for the Shangri-La Dialogue, a high-level security summit that typically draws defence ministers, senior officials, corporate leaders and influential strategists from around the world.

-Japanese Prime Minister Fumio Kishida delivered the keynote address on Friday while President Halimah Yacob will host delegates to dinner at the Istana on Saturday evening.
+Japan's Prime Minister Fumio Kishida delivered the keynote address yesterday while President Halimah Yacob will host the delegates to dinner at the Istana tonight.

-Defence Minister Ng Eng Hen will also speak at a plenary session on Sunday.
+Defence Minister Ng Eng Hen will speak at a plenary session tomorrow.